 With over 13 tributaries within an hour’s drive from Buffalo, the possibilities are endless and a great day of fishing is highly probable.
 We tend to pick which tributaries to fish based on flows and water color.
 Tributaries with a good head of water and a light to moderate stain will usually result in willing fish.
 As the season progresses, additional runs of fish enter the tributaries and become available throughout the river systems upstream to the first impassable barriers.

 In addition to the Niagara River steelhead, trophy lake run brown trout enter the tributaries on spawning runs as well.
-The earlier running fish follow the salmon in to gorge on their eggs.
-These fish are most readily taken on egg flies and nymphs prior to spawning; however, the post spawn fish will eat swung and stripped streamers with enthusiasm.
-This provides excellent opportunities to catch the brown trout of a lifetime.
+The earlier running fish follow the salmon in to gorge on their eggs but the bulk of the run occurs after the salmon have moved on – throughout November and early December.
+These are fish measured in pounds – not inches.
 Few other places in the world provide the opportunity to catch browns of this size.

 Because steelhead, salmon, and musky tend to steal the fall spotlight, many anglers miss out on other hot fishing opportunities.
 Smallmouth Bass concentrate into shallow waters, providing easier access to anglers and fast-paced fishing.
 In addition, streamer fishing for trophy inland trout can yield awesome results when the weather and water conditions cooperate.

 Check out our Fall Fishing in Buffalo video to see what this region has to offer:

 Fish All Four Seasons in the Buffalo Niagara Region

 Fall, Winter, Spring, or Summer, book a trip with us for the best way to experience every season in Buffalo Niagara